 It’s OK to mix synthetic oil with conventional oil, as long as each oil meets the specifications in your owner’s manual.
 (And very few vehicles require exclusively conventional or full synthetic oil.)
 For example, if your car needs oil between changes -- but the oil you have handy is different from your last oil change -- go ahead and top off.
 Just remember you won’t be getting the full benefits of synthetic oil if you mix in some regular oil.

 Can you wait longer between oil changes by using synthetic oil?

 Synthetic oil changes last longer than conventional oil changes -- but you should not exceed your vehicle’s recommended oil change frequency.
 The longer oil change intervals of modern cars assume you’ll be using the synthetic blend or full synthetic oil the manual specifies.
 So, check your vehicle’s manual for both oil type and how often to change oil.
 Those two specifications work together!

 - In a study released June 6, 2017, AAA compared multiple brands of conventional and synthetic oil engine oil in eight industry-standard tests: shear stability, deposit formation, volatility, cold-temperature pumpability, oxidation resistance, and oxidation-induced rheological changes.
-Learn more about the study Here ↩
+Learn more about the AAA oil study.↩